redhat-developer/odo/docs/website/docs/user-guides/advanced/debugging-with-openshift-toolkit.md

 :::note
  This tutorial uses a Node.js application, but you can use any application that has Devfile with debug command defined in it.
 If your Devfile does not contain a debug command, refer to [Configure Devfile to support debugging](#configure-devfile-to-support-debugging).
 :::
 3. You have [installed](/docs/overview/installation#ide-installation) the OpenShift Toolkit Plugin in your preferred VS Code or a JetBrains IDE.
+This tutorial uses VSCode, but the steps are similar for a JetBrains IDE.
 4. You have opened the application in the IDE.

 In the plugin window, you should be able to see the cluster you are logged into in "APPLICATION EXPLORER" section, and your component "my-nodejs-app" in "COMPONENTS" section.